By Dr. Mercola

 Normalizing vitamin D levels has also been shown to be helpful to decrease pain as has topical magnesium oil supplementation.

 Allergies, especially to mold, seem to be another common cause of fibromyalgia.
-There are some simple interventions using techniques called Total Body Modification (TBM) 800-243-4826.
+There are some simple interventions using techniques called Total Body Modification (TBM).
+Call 800-243-4826.

 APPENDIX THREE: Antibiotic Therapy with Minocin